pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 Take the following steps to connect to a private endpoint service using a private endpoint:

-1. On the TiDB Cloud console, navigate to the **Active Clusters** page and click the name of your newly created cluster.
+1. In the TiDB Cloud console, navigate to the **Active Clusters** page and click the name of your newly created cluster.
 2. Click **Connect**.
 The **Connect to TiDB** dialog box is displayed.
 3. Select the **Private Endpoint** tab.
 If you have created a private endpoint, it is displayed under **Step 1: Create Private Endpoint**.
 4. Under **Step 2: Connect your application**, click the tab of your preferred connection method, and then connect to your cluster with the connection string.
 The placeholders `<cluster_endpoint_name>:<port>` in the connection string are automatically replaced with the real values.